LaravelDaily/Filament-CRM-Course/course/3 - Creating Lead Resources.md

 });
 ```

-Then we will create a new Model for the Lead Source:
+Then, we will create a new Model for the Lead Source:

 **Model**
 ```php